Gopalanand Swami

 Gopalanand Swami (1781–1852) was a paramhansa of the Swaminarayan Sampradaya who was ordained by Swaminarayan.
 He worked and guided many followers to spread the Swaminarayan Sampradaya.
 The Swaminarayan Sampradaya believes that Gopalanand Swami is regarded as one of the yogis who attained the positions of Ashthangyog or the 8 fold paths in the field of sacred yog.
-It is also believed that Gopalanand Swami was appointed as the head of both Vadtal and Ahemdabad Desh.
+It is also believed that Gopalanand Swami was appointed as the head of both Vadtal and Amdavaad Desh.

 Biography

 Born as Khushal Bhatt, he was born in the Arvalli District's, Torda Village of Idar, Sabarkantha, Gujarat.
 His father was an audichiya brahmin, Motiram Bhatt and his mother was Jiveeba Bhatt.
 Gopalanand Swami pursued deep study and showed great interest of grammar, Indian philosophy of Nyaya and Vedanta.
 Gopalanand Swami was a scholar, with knowledge in Vyakaran (grammar), Nyaya, Mimasa, astrology.
 He was married to Adityabai and had two children Harisankar and Anupamba though he felt no attachment.
 Swaminarayan gave diksha (the becoming of a saint in which vows such as celibacy and renunciation of all personal possessions and of all worldly duties, including family ties are taken) to Gopalanand Swami in Akshar ordi(Gadhada), Gujarat.
 Swaminarayan held Gopalanand Swami in very high regard and he was very learned in Ashtang yoga.
 Gopalanand Swami Returned to Akshardham in 1852 at place Vadtal.